MenkeTechnologies/zpwr/README.md

 You must remove these manually if desired.
 If desired you can also uninstall zinit with ```rm -rf ~/.zinit```.
 Make sure `~/.zshrc` and other config files in `$HOME` are original versions.

-## Font
+## Glyph Firmware (Font)
 You need to change the Terminal font to display the Powerline triangles and other special characters in the Powerlevel10k `$PROMPT`.

 The installer installs Hack Nerd Font on the Mac with Homebrew and Powerline Symbols on Linux.
-Consult your terminal emulator documentation for details on how to change the font.
+Without the right font, the glyphs render as static -- consult your terminal emulator documentation.

-## Updating
+## Patching In
-`zpwr updateall` (`zua`) links all zpwr config files, updates zpwr and zsh plugins, regens all caches and updates all dependencies.
+`zpwr updateall` (`zua`) relinks all config files, pulls latest ZPWR code, updates zsh plugins, regens all caches and updates all dependencies -- a full system refresh.

 ### zpwr update and zpwrLinkConf functions
-There is a shell function called `zpwr update` that will update ZPWR by pulling the latest changes from this repository into `~/.zpwr`, links all zpwr config files and updates all zsh plugins.
+`zpwr update` pulls the latest changes from this repository into `~/.zpwr`, relinks all config files and updates all zsh plugins.
-It invokes `zpwr regenconfiglinks` (`zpwrLinkConf`) which sym links `~/.zshrc`, `~/.vimrc` and `~/.tmux.conf` and some other miscellaneous configuration files into `$HOME`.
+It invokes `zpwr regenconfiglinks` (`zpwrLinkConf`) which sym links `~/.zshrc`, `~/.vimrc` and `~/.tmux.conf` and other config files into `$HOME`.

-## Tmux prefix
+## Tmux Prefix -- The Activation Key
-The default tmux prefix key is C-a (control-a) on macOS so one can control inner tmux sessions (inside tmux session login to another computer and attach to its tmux session) on Linux/UNIX (prefix is C-b) separately.
+The default tmux prefix key is C-a (control-a) on macOS so one can control inner tmux sessions (nested sessions into remote machines) on Linux/UNIX (prefix is C-b) separately.
 To invoke C-a in the shell press C-a twice or to invoke C-b press C-b twice.
-The left most segment of the tmux powerline status bar will be highlighted when the prefix is pressed and dehighlight when prefix is deactivated.
+The left most segment of the tmux powerline status bar lights up when the prefix is active and goes dark when deactivated.
 You change the prefixes in `~/.zpwr/local/.tokens.sh` with these environment variables.
 ```sh
 # the tmux prefix on mac